+Note: Closing Cockpit standard functionality will be implemented for exertis.
+The extent to which this will be used will be addressed as part of period end process and responsibilities within the accounts department.

 Year End Processing (FIN-09.01)

 The following describes the steps that will be carried out as part of year end processing.